-The Project entails physical modifications to the Morris Dam Valves and Control Systems to facilitate a lower operational reservoir pool and the reliable conjunctive management of the resulting increased conserved native water.
-These modifications consist of constructing a new inlet location to take water from the reservoir at a different location (higher elevation) and replacing the river outlet valves with a more robust type of valve that is not as susceptible to damage and operational failure if some sediment gets in the outflow.
+The Project entails physical modifications to the Morris Dam Valves, lower outlet structures, and Control Systems, and the addition of new jet flow gate valves to facilitate a lower operational reservoir pool and the reliable conjunctive management of the resulting increased conserved native water.
+These modifications consist of constructing a new inlet location to take water from the reservoir at a different location (higher elevation) refurbishing andor replacing the river outlet valves with a more robust type of valve that is not as susceptible to damage and operational failure if some sediment gets in the outflow.
 Modifications to the control system include the electrical upgrades needed to power the new valves electric motor operators and other systems, and intelligent controls so that the valves and gate will be able to control outflows to match capacity of water conservation systems downstream.

-The project consists of modifications to Morris Dam to allow greater flexibility in dam releases and enable greater amounts of local runoff from the San Gabriel River watershed to be conserved.
-The modifications include: constructing a new inlet location on the dam's outlet works; replacing the dam's outlet valves with those less susceptible to damage and misoperation if some sediment gets in the water being released (the watershed tributary to the reservoir is by nature a highly erosive one).
+The project consists of modifications to Morris Dam to will allow greater flexibility in dam releases and enable greater amounts of local runoff from the San Gabriel River watershed to be conserved.
+The modifications include: constructing a new inlet location on the dam's outlet works; replacing the dam's outlet valves with those less susceptible to damage and mis-operation if some sediment gets in the water being released (the watershed tributary to the reservoir is by nature a highly erosive one).
 The new outlets will eliminate current gaps in outflow rates and will include the ability to make small releases.